Why Choose Physics?

 3. Are there any scholarships available specifically for physics majors?

-There are two scholarships designated for physics and engineering physics majors.
-The Ising Scholarship is awarded annually to junior and senior physics/engineering physics majors and is based on scholarship and need.
-Academically qualified sophomores majoring in physics/engineering physics are eligible for the Stutz Family Scholarship.
+There are two scholarships designated for physics majors.
+The Ising Scholarship is awarded annually to junior and senior physics majors and is based on scholarship and need.
+Academically qualified sophomores majoring in physics are eligible for the Stutz Family Scholarship.

-Many physics and engineering physics majors have high grade point averages in high school and therefore qualify for other scholarships.
+Many physics have high grade point averages in high school and therefore qualify for other scholarships.
 The Financial Assistance Office has scholarship information.
 You can access its website from the Bradley homepage or you can contact the office by phone at 309-677-3089 or by FAX at 309-677-2798.

 4. What are the qualifications of the physics department faculty?